ch-hristov/Pickle-viewer/README.md

 ### Note: You need Firebase API key to run this.
 Create a firebase project and download the required fields specified in `src/environment/environment.prod.ts`

+### Warning: This software has multiple detected security issues.
+I do not recommend you use it in production.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.